 The EU Tyre labelling legislation, EC 1222.2009, was introduced on 1 November 2012.
 The purpose of the legislation is to ensure that every car, van or truck tyre carries a label displaying its performance in three key areas:

-The label, which is similar to those on white goods such as fridges and washing machines, will be the same for all makes of tyre, so you will be able to make a proper comparison between a Bridgestone and a budget tyre or a mid-range and a Michelin.
+Tyre labelling makes it possible to compare each tyre across these three key areas, whether you are buying an economy, midrange or premium tyre.
+The label, which is similar to those on white goods such as fridges and washing machines, is the same for all tyres.
+This makes it easy to make an accurate comparison between a Bridgestone and an economy tyre, or a midrange and a Michelin tyre.

 If you require additional information or help selecting your tyre, our National Sales Team are on hand seven days a week to provide impartial guidance and advice on 0800 028 9000.

 When did the tyre labelling legislation come into effect?

 Tyre labelling legislation has been active since 1st November 2012.
 All tyres manufactured after 1st July 2012 carry a label.